 by Meggan Larson

-1 – Fuel Pulls are free and can be eaten any time.
+1. Fuel Pulls are free and can be eaten at any time.

-2. Carbs always count.
+Carbs always count.
 There, we can move on to the next point.
 I kid, I kid!
 Every carb counts in an E meal (and S/FP for that matter!).
-For a solid E meal you want to have between 20 – 45g of on plan carbs including your main carb source.
+For a solid E meal, you want to have between 20 – 45g of on-plan carbs including your main carb source.
 And while we’re on the subject, we may not always count all of the fat in an S meal but that doesn’t mean it’s a free for all.
-Eventually calories do count. 😉
+Eventually, calories do count. 😉

-3. Fruit is most welcome while doing Trim Healthy Mama!
+Fruit is most welcome while doing Trim Healthy Mama!
 You just need to make sure it’s in the right setting.
 Most fruit is totally acceptable in an E setting.
 Peaches, apples, mangoes oh my!
 Now I’m not suggesting you gorge yourself on an enormous bowl of fruit and have no protein with it.
 That will spike your blood sugar and that is what we’re trying to avoid on THM.
 An apple with a small handful of almonds is a perfect snack.
-A slice of Briana Thomas’ peach cobbler for dessert is yummy and totally on plan.
 Up to a cup of berries is perfectly acceptable in an S and FP setting (with the exception of blueberries which is limited to a half cup in those settings) and you can use fruit more liberally in an E setting.
 Bananas are on plan too, just limit yourself to half a banana occasionally.
 You do want to be aware of how many carbs you’re consuming as mentioned above but fruit is absolutely a part of the Trim Healthy Mama plan.

-5. I often see people give suggestions of off plan foods with the caveat that they’re “not a purist so [they] use this”.
+I often see people give suggestions of off-plan foods with the caveat that they’re “not a purist so [they] use this”.
 One of my favorite quotes is from the movie The Princess Bride.
 “You keep using that word.
 I do not think it means what you think it means.” and it totally applies here.
-There are definitely differences between a purist and non-purist but it’s not their consumption of off plan foods that separates them.
-Both the purist and non-purist always consume on plan foods.
-Purists are people that don’t use microwaves or convenience foods, and mostly cook or bake everything from scratch.
+There are definitely differences between a purist and a non-purist but it’s not their consumption of off-plan foods that separates them.
+Both the purist and non-purist always consume on-plan foods.
+Purists are people who don’t use microwaves or convenience foods, and mostly cook or bake everything from scratch.
 They often ferment stuff (that’s official eh?
 I think you can guess which camp I’m a part of…), they make their own sauces instead of buying them pre-made, and they don’t usually consume any questionable ingredients.
-Non-purists use things like Dreamfields pasta, joseph’s pitas, microwaves…they buy pre-packaged sauces and dips (on plan and sugar free of course) and basically use foods that are convenient because they’re not going to make it from scratch.
-That doesn’t mean that if something has a little sugar or corn syrup in it that it’s on plan just because the person eating it is not a purist.
-Off plan is off plan.
+Non-purists use things like Dreamfields pasta, Joseph’s pitas, and microwaves…they buy pre-packaged sauces and dips (on plan and sugar-free of course) and basically use foods that are convenient because they’re not going to make them from scratch.
+That doesn’t mean that if something has a little sugar or corn syrup in it… it’s on plan just because the person eating it is not a purist.
+Off-plan is off-plan.
 Serene is a purist, Pearl is a non-purist.
 They’re both on plan, they simply do things a little differently.
 Isn’t that one of the most beautiful things about Trim Healthy Mama?
 Food FREEDOM!!!!!
 (I totally just shouted that in my head picturing Mel Gibson in Braveheart).

 Meggan Larson is a wife, mom of three, and challenge overcomer!
-Diagnosed with a rare form of cancer and under going aggressive chemotherapy, when her second born child was only three months old, gave Meggan an expected twist to her life.
+Diagnosed with a rare form of cancer and undergoing aggressive chemotherapy, when her second-born child was only three months old, gave Meggan an expected twist to her life.
 Dealing with pregnancy weight gain and the debilitating effects of chemotherapy, Meggan’s weight soared to over 228 pounds.
 Feeling humiliated with no desire to socialize Meggan was desperate for a change.
-Shortly after loosing 20 pounds with the Trim Healthy Mama program, Meggan found out she was pregnant with baby number three, that ended in an emergency C-section and unexpected hysterectomy.
-Despite the challenges she faced Meggan has just celebrated her one year “trimiversary”, and her success of releasing just over 60 pounds!
+Shortly after losing 20 pounds with the Trim Healthy Mama program, Meggan found out she was pregnant with baby number three, which ended in an emergency C-section and unexpected hysterectomy.
+Despite the challenges she faced Meggan has just celebrated her one-year “trimiversary”, and her success of releasing just over 60 pounds!
 Meggan is confident that her success on plan is “doable” for anyone looking to gain back their health and wanting to live a trim and healthy lifestyle!

-Meggan Larson is not a Trim Healthy Mama expert, associated with the Trim Healthy Mama website.
-These tips are based on what she has learned through losing 60lbs (so far) following this lifestyle.
 We are not affiliated with Trim Healthy Mama nor endorsed by them.
 As with all resources, you should review them with care.
-We have done our best to make the recipes and all menu plans THM compliant in an effort to assist you on your journey.
+We have done our best to make the recipes and all menu plans THM-compliant in an effort to assist you on your journey.